shoelace-style/shoelace/docs/components/alert.md

 [component-header:sl-alert]

-Alerts are used to display important messages either inline or as toast notifications.
+Alerts are used to display important messages inline or as toast notifications.

 ```html preview
 <sl-alert open>